Home Warranty Claim Approval Rates: Which Companies Approve Most Claims

 Repair cost exceeds coverage limit ~20%

 1. Pre-Existing Conditions If a system or appliance was already malfunctioning before your policy started, most providers will not cover it.
-This is especially common with older homes.
+This is especially common with older homes, where technicians often find corroded fittings, scorched contactors, or calcified heat exchangers on the first visit.
 Learn more about how pre-existing conditions affect coverage before you file.

 3. Contract Exclusions Even "comprehensive" plans have exclusions.
-Cosmetic damage, secondary damage (e.g., water damage from a leaking dishwasher), code upgrades, and structural components are frequently excluded.
-Review our full guide to home warranty exclusions to know exactly what's not covered.
+Cosmetic damage, secondary damage (such as water damage from a leaking dishwasher), code upgrades, and structural components are frequently excluded.
+Reading the fine print before you buy is the single best way to avoid a surprise denial.
+See our full breakdown of home warranty exclusions for a category-by-category look.

 Watch the Fine Print

 Some providers deny claims citing 'improper installation' even when a licensed professional performed the work.
-Always keep installation permits and contractor receipts on file.
-This is especially important when buying a home with existing appliances.
+Always keep installation permits and contractor receipts on file, especially when buying a home with existing appliances.

 Smart Savings Made Simple!